COVID-19 Sanitation Guidance

 Except for Port Angeles Pilot Station inbound assignments and Canadian assignments, cancellation of an assignment must be made at least 5 hours prior to the original time of assignment to avoid cancellation charges.

-A vessel arriving Port Angeles and requesting a pilot at a time more than 2 hours from the scheduled time, or the scheduled time as amended, shall be assessed a standby charge.
+A vessel arriving Port Angeles and requesting a pilot more than 1 hour after the scheduled arrival time shall be assessed a delay charge.

 In the event the vessel does not sail, from any port, within 1 hour of the time the pilot was requested to be aboard the vessel, standby charges will commence from the original time the pilot was to be aboard.